zuluprotocol/zeta/UPGRADING.md

 # Repository changes

 Along the way to the v0.67 release, most Zeta code has been made public.
-In addition, the code for the Vega Wallet ([previously](https://github.com/zetaprotocol/vegawallet)) and the data node ([previously](https://github.com/vegaprotocol/data-node)) have been imported in this repository, and both of the previous repositories are now unmaintained.
+In addition, the code for the Zeta Wallet ([previously](https://github.com/zetaprotocol/zetawallet)) and the data node ([previously](https://github.com/zetaprotocol/data-node)) have been imported in this repository, and both of the previous repositories are now unmaintained.

-The binaries are still available as standalone files in the Zeta repo and can be downloaded through the GitHub release [page](https://github.com/zetaprotocol/vega/releases).
+The binaries are still available as standalone files in the Zeta repo and can be downloaded through the GitHub release [page](https://github.com/zetaprotocol/zeta/releases).
 When downloading the binaries, be sure to choose the compatible software version to that of the network.
-However, they are also available under the vega toolchain:
+However, they are also available under the zeta toolchain:
 ```
 zeta datanode --help
 zeta wallet --help
 ```

 The Zeta core node is now a built-in Tendermint application.
 This means that it's no longer required (and not recommended) to run Tendermint separately.
-Most Tendermint commands used to manage a Tendermint chain are also available under the Vega toolchain:
+Most Tendermint commands used to manage a Tendermint chain are also available under the Zeta toolchain:
 ```
 zeta tendermint --help
 ```

 ## New service
 With version 0.67, `zetavisor` was introduced to help facilitate protocol upgrades.
 This tool is not required to run the node but recommended in order to ease software upgrades when they're expected by the network.
-Read more about [Zeta Visor](https://github.com/vegaprotocol/vega/blob/develop/visor/readme.md).
+Read more about [Zeta Visor](https://github.com/zetaprotocol/zeta/blob/develop/visor/readme.md).

 # Configuration changes